-The tribunal also agreed with the conclusion that the export benefits were inter-connected and were part and parcel of the export of the R&D services rendered by the taxpayer and that this could be considered as operating income for purposes of computing the margins from R&D activities.
+The tribunal also agreed with the conclusion that the export benefits were inter-connected, were part and parcel of the export of the R&D services rendered by the taxpayer and could be considered as operating income for purposes of computing the margins from R&D activities.

 Read a June 2018 report [PDF 559 KB] prepared by the KPMG member firm in India